 Should you fail to make the above-mentioned payment by the specified deadline, my client instructed me to take further legal action. »

 The website owner is called upon to pay the photographer a compensation (sometimes very high) for the unauthorized use of the picture and to reimburse the defense costs incurred.

-It is specified that in the event the owner of the website would refuse to pay, legal action may be taken against him.
+It is specified that in the event you (owner of the website would refuse to pay, legal action may be taken against him.

-In this case, I advise you not to sign or pay anything before advised by a lawyer.
+I first recommend not to sign or pay anything before being advised by a lawyer.

-Depending on the circumstances, the infringement may simply not to be characterized : lack of copyright protection, proof of a valid license, authorship not demonstrated, etc.
+Depending on the circumstances, the infringement may simply not be characterized : lack of copyright protection, proof of a valid license, authorship not demonstrated, etc.

-Even if the infringement is real, compensation can be negotiated.
+Even if the infringement is real and manifest, compensation can be negotiated.

 Either way, I advise you not to just ignore these emails since judicial proceedings have already been instigated in such cases.

 You can send me the letter or mail received from Ferchner, Zielinski, Bickel or Photoclaim by email at: email@example.com

 A first examination of the dispute is carried out free of charge.